 You can add an action to an object using the Actions tab.
-See Chapter 24, "Building Dynamic Pages."
+See Chapter 27, "Building Dynamic Pages."

-Adding an Email Page Component
+Adding an E-mail Page Component

-With the NetObjects Fusion Email Page component, your site visitors can send pages of your site that are interesting or relevant to themselves or others directly from their browser.
-Instead of opening their email program, copying and pasting the content in an email, and sending it, visitors simply fill out an online form with the necessary information (recipient's name, email address, etc.) and then submit the form.
-The NetObjects Email Page component makes it easy for site visitors to send out pages to their friends, giving you the opportunity to increase site traffic.
+With the NetObjects Fusion E-mail Page component, your site visitors can send pages of your site that are interesting or relevant to themselves or others directly from their browser.
+Instead of opening their e-mail program, copying and pasting the content in an e-mail, and sending it, visitors simply fill out an online form with the necessary information (recipient's name, e-mail address, etc.) and then submit the form.
+The NetObjects E-mail Page component makes it easy for site visitors to send out pages to their friends, giving you the opportunity to increase site traffic.

-The NetObjects Email Page component consists of two components:
+The NetObjects E-mail Page component consists of two components:

-- The Email Page component, which is used to send site pages via email. - The Email Page Stats component, which can be used to gather statistics about which pages are being sent most often.
+- The E-mail Page component, which is used to send site pages via e-mail. - The E-mail Page Stats component, which can be used to gather statistics about which pages are being sent most often.

-Adding an Email Page Component to a Page
+Adding an E-mail Page Component to a Page

-There are two methods for placing the Email Page component on a page:
+There are two methods for placing the E-mail Page component on a page:

-- Placing the Email Page component directly on each page that will be sent by email - This is a simple way of using the Email Page component, and it is recommended when you have just a few pages on your site that you want visitors to be able to send to others. - Placing the Email Page component on a separate page and then creating links to the page containing the Email Page component. - This method is recommended when you have a site with many pages.
-You place the Email Page component on a page and create links to the page that contains the component (a link such as "Email this page to a friend").
-When this link is clicked, the page containing the email form will open in the browser in either a new page or a a pop-up window.
+• Placing the E-mail Page component directly on each page that will be sent by email.

+This is a simple way of using the E-mail Page component, and it is recommended when you have just a few pages on your site that you want visitors to be able to send to others.

+• Placing the E-mail Page component on a separate page and then creating links to the page containing the E-mail Page component.

+This method is recommended when you have a site with many pages.
+You place the E-mail Page component on a page and create links to the page that contains the component (a link such as "E-mail this page to a friend").
+When this link is clicked, the page containing the e-mail form will open in the browser in either a new page or a a pop-up window.
 Site visitors fill in and submit the form to send the page.

-Placing the Email Page Component Directly on a Page
+Placing the E-mail Page Component Directly on a Page

-- 1. In Page view, select NOF Email Page>Email Page from the Custom Components menu. - 2.
-Draw a box on the Layout to indicate where you want to position the Email Page component.
+- 1. In Page view, select NOF E-mail Page>E-mail Page from the Custom Components menu. - 2.
+Draw a box on the Layout to indicate where you want to position the E-mail Page component.

-The NOF Email Page dialog appears.
+E-mail Page tool The NOF E-mail Page dialog appears.

 - 3. If you have not created a Component Suite, create a new one by typing a name for the suite in the New name field.
-To include the component as part of an existing suite, click the Existing radio button and select the Component Suite that you want to add the add the component to.
-"Using Component Suites" on page 598. - 4.
+To include the component as part of an existing suite, click the Existing radio button and select the Component Suite that you want to add the component to.
+"Using Component Suites" on page 725. - 4.
 From the Profile drop-down list, select the settings profile that you want to use for the component.
 If you have not created a settings profile, the default profile will be used.
-"Creating Component Profiles" on page 599. - 5.
-Click OK to close the NOF Email Page dialog.
+"Creating Component Profiles" on page 727. - 5.
+Click OK to close the NOF E-mail Page dialog.

-The Email Page dialog box appears.
+The E-mail Page dialog box appears.